Mode multiplexing for scalable cavity-enhanced operations in neutral-atom arrays: Syndrome extraction

 These qubit states are employed solely during readout; the qubit need not remain encoded in these states throughout computation.
 Since the measurement projects the qubit into either $\ket{0}$ or $\ket{1}$, coherence preservation is not required at this stage, which simplifies changing the basis from the computational encoding—typically the clock states with $m_F=0$—to the readout encoding.
 It is important to note that the use of the cycling transition for $\ket{e}\!\rightarrow \!\ket{f}$ prevents mixing with other states that could induce readout errors via depumping channels from $\ket{1}$ to $\ket{0}$ or out of the logical subspace.

 For this atomic configuration, we consider a Fabry–Pérot optical cavity characterized by the parameters summarized in Table~\ref{tab:cavity_params_readout}.
-We tune the cavity such that the higher-order Hermite–Gauss modes along the transverse x-axis, $\mathrm{HG}_{n,0}$ with $n \in [0,24]$, are arranged to be equally spaced in frequency within the FSR, with a $\SI{240}{MHz}$ separation between adjacent modes.
+We tune the cavity such that the higher-order Hermite–Gauss modes along the transverse x-axis, $\mathrm{HG}_{n,0}$ with $n \in [0,24]$, are arranged to be equally spaced in frequency, with a $\SI{240}{MHz}$ separation between adjacent modes.
 Using these HG modes across two FSRs provides access to a total of 50 equally spaced cavity modes (see Fig.~\ref{fig:readout_config}(b)).
 The control beams, resonant with the $\ket{e}\!\rightarrow\!\ket{f}$ transition, are used to dress the excited states, allowing to tune the $\ket{1}\!\rightarrow\!\ket{e_+}$ transition of each atom to couple to the appropriate cavity mode.
-The total frequency range spans $12\,\mathrm{GHz}$, and with $0.1\%$ intensity stability of the control field, the resulting variation of the ground-to-dressed-state transition frequency is limited to the linewidth of $\ket{e}$, $\Gamma/2\pi=6\,\mathrm{MHz}$.
+The total frequency range spans $12\,\mathrm{GHz}$, and with $0.1\%$ intensity stability of the control field, the resulting variation of the ground-to-dressed-state transition frequency is limited to the linewidth of $\ket{e}$, $\Gamma/(2\pi)=\SI{6}{MHz}$.

-In addition to parallelized syndrome extraction, this architecture increases the number of atoms that can be accommodated within the cavity.
-Rather than being restricted to the spatial extent of the fundamental Hermite-Gaussian ($\mathrm{HG}_{00}$) mode, columns of atoms are arranged along the $z$-axis at the intensity maxima of each higher-order HG mode, positioned at different points along the $x$-axis (Fig.~\ref{fig:readout_config}(c)).
+In addition to parallelized syndrome extraction, this architecture increases the number of atoms that can be accommodated within the cavity by exploiting the spatially separated intensity maxima of higher-order HG modes.
+Rather than being restricted to the spatial extent of the fundamental $\mathrm{HG}_{00}$ mode, columns of atoms are arranged along the $z$-axis at the intensity maxima of each higher-order HG mode, positioned at different points along the $x$-axis (Fig.~\ref{fig:readout_config}(c)).
 To reduce crosstalk and increase the spatial separation between adjacent columns of atoms, we assign modes with odd (even) $n$ to the positive (negative) $x$-axis, taking advantage of the symmetry of the intensity peaks about the $y$-axis.
-With a minimum spacing of about $\SI{4}{\micro m}$ between adjacent atoms, this arrangement allows up to $6400$ atoms to couple to some mode of the cavity at once, enabling simultaneous operations on 50 distinct batches of $128$ atoms each.
+The resulting square array geometry is compatible with parallel control of atomic motion using two-dimensional acousto-optic deflectors (AODs).
+With a minimum spacing of about $\SI{4}{\micro m}$ between adjacent atoms, this arrangement allows up to $6400$ atoms to couple to some mode of the cavity at once, substantially exceeding what is achievable in a one-dimensional arrangement.
+As a result, simultaneous operations can be performed on 50 distinct batches of $128$ atoms each.